The Commoner Class

 1st-level Town Guard feature

 You have spent days learning the weapons of war that you may stand in defense of your village.
 You gain proficiency in medium armor, shields, and a single martial weapon of your choice.
-However, this martial weapon cannot have the heavy, finesse, special, or the two-handed property.
+However, this martial weapon can't have the Heavy, Finesse, Special, or Two-handed property.

 Lieutenant Guard